saevans86/Book-search-app/README.md

-## Description
+## Description who/what/why/when/how
 This book app is a refactored Google book api using MERN.

-## who/what/why/when/how
+Going into this project felt like it'd be an easy project, but getting into the in's and out's of Apollo and GQL.
+After getting most of the back-end setup

-Going into this project felt like it'd be an easy project, but getting into the the in's and out's of apollo and GQL.
-After getting most of the back-end setup it seemed like it would have ran smoothly, but I soon found out a lot of the knowledge I had for implementing my resolvers and typedefs based on the models was fairly limited in terms of my knowledge of MySQL, it took quite a bit of debugging on the front and back end as well as some help, and a lot of reading from the Apollo docs.
+it seemed like it would have ran smoothly, but I soon found out a lot of the knowledge I had for implementing my resolvers and typedefs based on the models was fairly limited in terms of my knowledge of MySQL, it took quite a bit of debugging on the front and back end as well as some help, and a lot of reading from the Apollo docs.
 Looking at it now as a working app, I can still see multiple areas where my code could use improvement.
 I feel like this is one of the projects that taught me the most, and has made diving into other Apollo applications a lot smoother!

-To see the base code for this project please see https://github.com/coding-boot-camp/solid-broccoli To see the requirements for this project please see the references folder and the file titled reference.md
+To see the base code for this project please see [code base](https://github.com/coding-boot-camp/solid-broccoli) To see the requirements for this project please see the references folder and the file titled reference.md